 M Bujak, M Dobaczewski, K Chatila, L Mendoza, N Li, A Reddy, and NG Frangogiannis.
 Interleukin-1 type (IL-1RI) signaling critically regulates infarct healing and cardiac remodeling.
 Am J Pathol 2008; 173:57-67.

 M Bujak, M Dobaczewski, C Gonzalez-Quesada, Y Xia, T Leucker, P Zymek, V Veeranna, A Tager, A Luster, and NG Frangogiannis.
-Induction of the CXC Chemokine Interferon-gamma-Inducible Protein (IP)-10 Regulates the Reparative Response Following Myocardial Infarction.
+Induction of the CXC Chemokine Interferon-g-Inducible Protein (IP)-10 Regulates the Reparative Response Following Myocardial Infarction.
 Circ Res 2009; 105:973-83.

 M Dobaczewski, Y Xia, M Bujak, C Gonzalez-Quesada, and NG Frangogiannis.
 CCR5 signaling suppresses inflammation and reduces adverse remodeling following myocardial infarction mediating recruitment of regulatory T cells.
 Am J Pathol 2010; 176: 2177-87.

 M Dobaczewski, M Bujak, N Li, C Gonzalez-Quesada; LH Mendoza, XF Wang, and NG Frangogiannis.
 Smad3 signaling critically regulates fibroblast phenotype and function in healing myocardial infarction.
 Circ Res 2010; 107 (3): 418-28.